 Later it became Subbotniks or campaigns like “Make our villages more beautiful, join in”.
 The goal was the same, and playgrounds, parks or other things were also built or redesigned for the village.
 There were also sponsorships for green spaces and flower beds.
 Whereas otherwise only the neighbours were together, now it was often many inhabitants who helped to do something for their village.

 After the unification of Germany, these large-scale activities were no longer carried out, not because no one wanted to participate, but because there was simply no money and often no company to help.
 Now everyone just swept in front of their own door.

 Sometime 10, 15 or 20 years ago, however, the village community began to take care of the whole village again.
 Since then, many inhabitants have always been there with their tractors, trailers and other equipment, with rakes, brooms or hedge clippers.
 People get together, rid the village of the annual “beautiful” leaf plague and enjoy a beer brought by the fire brigade and a bratwurst at the end.
 Winter can come.

 Since 2011, the lighting of the Christmas tree has been celebrated every year on the first Advent in the Christmas-decorated park.
 Visitors bring logs for the fire bowl so that no one has to freeze.
 With bratwurst, mulled wine, punch and cocoa for the children, everyone waits for Father Christmas to come and give the children small sweets.
 Then the candles shine on the tree.
-We are confident that we will be able to revive this cosy little celebration in 2021 after the cancellation in 2020 due to the Corona pandemy.
+After the Corona-related cancellations in 2020 and 2021, we hope to revive this cosy little festival soon.

 Pensioners’ Christmas Party